 LSS is accompanied by many painful symptoms, and the Vertiflex® interspinous spacer can be implanted to provide relief.
 The simple outpatient procedure is generally performed in a hospital or outpatient surgical center, and involves the following:

 - A small incision is made in your lower back.

 - The Vertiflex® interspinous spacer is an implant that is placed between the vertebrae through a small tube the size of a dime.
 This reduced tissue damage and blood loss.

 - The implant holds the vertebrae open, relieving pressure on the nerves in the spinal canal.

 - When the implant is placed, it has arms or projections, which open and surround the spinous process.
 This prevents the implant from becoming dislodged.

 Patients generally enjoy a rapid recovery time and no destabilization of the spine.
 Once the procedure is complete, your physician will review some post-operative guidelines and care instructions.
 This includes limiting your activity levels and caring for your surgical site.
 Your doctor will also advise you on when you can increase your level of activity.

 If you’ve been living with leg pain or other symptoms associated with lumbar spinal stenosis, you understand the toll it can have on your life.
-Talk to the team at Spine Institute of North America to learn more about how the Vertiflex® interspinous spacer could potentially treat your LSS and allow you the freedom to live a more active, fuller life.
+Talk to the team at Metropolitan Pain & Spine Institute to learn more about how the Vertiflex® interspinous spacer could potentially treat your LSS and allow you the freedom to live a more active, fuller life.
 Contact us to make an appointment today.